 Cons of buying second hand

 - You need to make sure you’re not buying a dud – check out our guide on buying a second hand kids bike before you start looking

-- You may not find the bike you want in time for Christmas
+- You may not find the bike you want in the timescales you need it

-- Halfords sell some very reasonably priced, aluminum framed kids bikes such as Wiggins and Carrerra ranges.
+- Halfords sell some very reasonably priced, aluminum framed kids bikes such as the Carrerra range.

 - You can buy online or in store, and have home or instore delivery

 Cons of buying from Halfords

 - They sell some very heavy kids bikes so don’t get tempted by the cartoon characters or handlebar tassels if you want a quality bike your child is going to love riding for years to come whatever the weather, whatever the terrain

 Traditionally the large discounting warehouses only sold very heavy kids bikes, and we’d never recommend buying a bike from them.
 However, Go Outdoors have recently started stocking their own brand called “Wild Bikes” which are good quality, lightweight kids bikes. **Update January 2021 – We suggest you check the Trust Pilot reviews for Go Outdoors before ordering online to see if their issues with stock have been resolved.
 Since they went into administration they seem to have been plagued by difficulties – the bikes are good, the logistics and reliability not so, it may be best to actually go to the store and have the bike in your hand before passing over your cash *** Pros of buying from a discounting warehouse

 - Price – due to the quantities shifted, the prices are very keen

 Cons of buying from a discounting warehouse